 • Background check and fingerprint clearance

-• Must be available to work occasional evenings and weekends for scheduled events
+• Must be available to work occasional evenings and weekends

 • Agreement to uphold all Girls in the Game Policies and Procedures (by signature)